In this article you will learn:

 Problem: We entered the SPF records of all our email providers and they are not working.

-Solution: You must have only one SPF record for a given (sub)domain.
-If you have more than one, none of them work.
-Merge them into one according to the instructions in the chapter Detailed SPF record settings.
+Solution: Merge the records into one according to the instructions in the chapter Detailed SPF record settings.

-Problem: After adding a domain to WEDOS Global SPF record stopped working.
+Problem: After adding a domain to WEDOS Global, the SPF record stopped working.

-Solution: Add the IP address of the web hosting to the record according to the instructions in the chapter Detailed SPF record settings You can find it in the Service Addresses table in the web hosting detail.
+Solution: Add the Webhosting IP address to the record according to the instructions in the chapter Detailed SPF record settings.
+You can find it in the Service Addresses table in the Webhosting detail.

 Recipient address rejected: Please see http://www.openspf.net/Why?s=helo;id=sender-domain.tld;ip=XX.XX.XX.XX;r=wes1-mx

-Solution: This is a problem with the sender’s SPF: either they have it set incorrectly or not at all.
-Until his domain administrator (DNS) fixes the problem, WEDOS mail servers will reject messages from him.
+Cause: This is a problem with the sender’s SPF: either it is set incorrectly or not at all.

 FAQ